learnk8s/learnk8s.io/src/askExpert201903/content.md

 When a Pod is created is immediately replaced by a proxy Pod.

-The original Pod goes through a second round of scheduling where the placement decision is taken after interrogating the entire federation.
+The original Pod goes through another round of scheduling where the placement decision is taken after interrogating the entire federation.

-Finally the Pod is deployed in the target cluster.
+Finally, the Pod is deployed in the target cluster.

 In other news, you end up having one extra Pod that doesn't do much — it's just a placeholder.